robotology/walking-controllers/README.md

 # :running: How to test on iCub
 You can follows the same instructions of the simulation section without using `YARP_CLOCK=/clock`.
 Make sure your `YARP_ROBOT_NAME` is coherent with the name of the robot (e.g. iCubGenova04)
+## :warning: Warning
+Currently the supported robots are only:
+- ``iCubGenova04``
+- ``iCubGenova02``
+- ``icubGazeboSim``
+- ``icubGazeboV2_5``

+Yet, it is possible to use these controllers provided that the robot has V2.5 legs.
+In this case, the user should define the robot specific configuration files (those of ``iCubGenova04`` are a good starting point).

+:warning: The STRAIN F/T sensors normally mounted on iCub may suffer from saturations due to the strong impacts the robot has with the ground, which may lead to a failure of the controller.
+It is suggested to use these controllers with STRAIN2 sensors only (as in ``iCubGenova04``) to avoid such saturations.